stuartfong1/Shark-on-the-Road/README.md

 # Shark-on-the-Road
-Winner of SharkHacks 3 for Silliest Hack.
+Winner of the SharkHacks 3 hackathon for Silliest Hack.

 Devpost: https://devpost.com/software/shark-on-the-road